yhzhu99/ehr-llm-benchmark/README.md

 ## ⚙️ Requirements

-To get started with the repository, ensure your environment meets the following requirements:
+To get started with the repository, ensure your environment meets the following requirements.
+We use `uv` as our Python package manager with Python 3.12.

-- Python 3.11+
-- PyTorch 2.3.0 (use Lightning AI)
-- See `requirements.txt` for additional dependencies.
+- Run `uv pip install -e .`